R300-AI/MTK-NeuronPilot-API-docker/README.md

 3. **Build and tag the Docker image.**

-    Tag the Docker image with your Azure Container Registry name. (follow the azure resource tutoiral push a image)
+        Tag the Docker image with your Azure Container Registry name.
+For more details, you can refer to the **Azure Container Registry's "Push to image" tutorial**

     ```bash
     docker tag neuronpilot-converter <registry_name>.azurecr.io/neuronpilot